muarshad01/Docker_and_Kubernetes/2_Manipulating_Containers_with_the_Docker.md

 $ ls
 ```

-Two different containsers have seperate file systems and are isolated to each other unless connected through channel.
+* Two different containers have separate file systems and are isolated to each other unless connected through channel.

 $ docker run -it busybox sh 			# In another window
 $ ls 						            # Notice, you will "not" see this file there.